weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 THE LEBESGUE THEORY 319

-Choose ¢ such that 0 <c¢ <1, and let s be a simple measurable function such that 0 <s <f.
+Choose c such that 0 <cc <1, and let s be a simple measurable function such that 0 <s <f.
 Put

 E, = {x|f,(x) = es(x)} n=1,2,3,...).